the21st/github-notifications/README.md

 3. Click "Load Temporary Add-on"
 4. Navigate to the extension directory and select `manifest.json`

+**Notes**:
-**Note**: In Firefox, temporary extensions are removed when you close the browser.
+- In Firefox, temporary extensions are removed when you close the browser.
 For permanent installation, you'll need to package and sign the extension.
+- Firefox 121 or newer is required for Manifest V3 support with background scripts.

 ## How It Works